prose34/TriviaGame/README.md

-#Marvel Comics Trivia Game
+# Marvel Comics Trivia Game

 You will have 30 seconds to answer 5 simple questions about characters from the Marvel Comic Book Universe.

 Press the radio button associated with your answer.
-Press sumbit if you finish before time runs out.
+Press submit if you finish before time runs out.

+Click here to play the live game: https://prose34.github.io/TriviaGame/

 Enjoy!